-Open Wed-Mon, 10 AM - 5 PM | The last Friday of every month is FREE!
+Open Wed-Mon, 10 AM - 5 PM (Last Entry at 4 PM)

 Secondary (Grades 7-12) and Undergraduate Field Trips

-On-site and virtual field trips help students understand the impact of the Holocaust, genocide, human rights violations, and standing up for others.
+On-site or virtual field trips help students understand the impact of the Holocaust, genocide, human rights violations, and standing up for others.
 Pre and post-visit activities aid educators in extending students’ learning and fostering meaningful learning experiences.

 Choose from a variety of on-site or virtual learning experiences to engage your students with subject matter related to the Holocaust, genocide, universal human and civil rights, and other important topics.